joshfix/imagemosaic-stac/README.md

 EPSG:4326, the unit of resolution is degrees/pixel.
 The x default is 360.0 / GRID_WIDTH and the y default is 180.0 / GRID_HEIGHT.
 * STAC collection (optional) - If specified, STAC results will be restricted to items within this collection.
-* STAC query filter (optional) - If specified, a query filter value will be applied to the search.
+* STAC query (optional) - If specified, a query filter value will be applied to the search.
 Note that STAC has not yet decided on a query filter language.
 Requests against Staccato currently support CQL.
 * Suggested Tile Size - Controls the tile size of the input granules as well as the tile size of the output mosaic.
 It consists of two positive integers separated by a comma, like 512,512.